Vaccine centre in France vandalised with symbols of French Resistance

 Related video: The UK has imposed tougher restrictions on travellers from France

-A Covid vaccination centre in France has been vandalised with symbols of the Resistance movementt from the Second World War.
+A Covid vaccination centre in France has been vandalised with symbols of the Resistance movement from the Second World War.

 Vandals broke into the town hall in Lans-en-Vercors, near the city of Grenoble in southeastern France, on Friday night.